Buffalo Chicken Dip

 - Toasted baguette slices

-If you’ve never made it before, buffalo chicken dip deserves a spot in your party recipe repertoire.
+If you’ve never made it before, and even if you don’t care for buffalo chicken wings, I beg you to give this a try!
+It deserves a spot in your party recipe repertoire.
 Everyone goes NUTS over it!
-It’s especially great for football watching or any type of party or get-together.
+It’s especially great for watching sports, a Super Bowl party, or any type of party or get-together.

 More Favorite Dips: